 Being a blogger is a lot of fun and very rewarding.
 I’ve been blogging for a long time and have found some great resources along the way.
 If you are considering starting a blog or just looking for resources to help you improve your blog you are in the right place!

-I’ve used GreenGeeks since I moved my site to WordPress in 2011.
+I’ve used GreenGeeks since I moved my site to WordPress.
 They have good customer service and use green energy credits.

 If you need help designing your blog check out Eighteen 36 Designs.
 While I designed my own blog, I am familiar with her work and she has helped me with some issues on my own site.